Fraser Basin Council

 Air Quality Monitoring

-PGAIR provides support and input to the Prince George Ambient Air Monitoring Working Group, facilitating information sharing and monitoring network funding and maintenance.
+PGAIR provides support and input to the Prince George Air Quality Monitoring Society, facilitating information sharing and monitoring network funding and maintenance.

 Highlights of Past Work